bitemyapp/teef/posts/2014-03-24-monads-bind-join-actions.md

 So in the case of lists, `>>=` is `concatMap`, or `flatMap` if you like.
 Beware, Monads are very general and widely applicable to things far different than nesting IO actions or flatMap'ing lists!

-Monads are *only* return, bind, and the three laws.
+The Monad typeclass in Haskell is *only* return, bind, and the three laws.
 A datatype that satisfies the laws with return and bind implemented is a monad.
-That's all that is required to be a valid Monad!
+That's all that is required to be a valid typeclass instance of Monad!

 See the [monad laws here](http://www.haskell.org/haskellwiki/Monad_laws).